 About St. Herman's

-Welcome to the website of St. Herman of Alaska Eastern Orthodox Church.
+Welcome to St. Herman of Alaska Eastern Orthodox Church.

-We are an Orthodox Christian Church located in Hudson, OH.
+We are an Orthodox Christian community located in Hudson, OH.
 We are continuing the mission of the Orthodox Church which was established in 1794 by our patron Saint Herman.